aaron-recompile/taproot-script-engineering-cohort/README.md

 ## 📝 Course Schedule

 ### Current Phase:
-1. ✅ Lessons 1 & 2 content has been released
+1. ✅ Lessons 1-8 content has been released
 2. ✅ All code examples have been verified on testnet
+3. ✅ Both English and Chinese versions available for most lessons
-3. ✅ Ready to start learning
+4. ✅ Ready to start learning

 ### During the Course:
 1. **Every Monday Morning**: New lesson content is released